 Individuals will have a limited personal inventory, which is expandable using the same style of specialized backpacks that gatherers can; however, even with the best specialized backpack an individual will not be able to move the same amount of materials that a mule (x10 a player’s capacity) or caravan (x100 a player’s capacity) can.
 To keep things neat and concise; the detailed player carrying capacity is broken down on the Caravans Page.

 Much like crafting, processing will require the use of specialized stations.
 Interestingly, just like gatherers can make their own gathering tools, processors are able to build their own processing stations.
 While we do not know much about this mechanic, we do know that players can construct processing stations on their freeholds using a blueprint.
+In fact, the only way to do Master or Grandmaster Processing is with a Freehold.
 If processors will also build the crafting stations, or if these stations are conjoined crafting and processing stations we do not know.
 There has been no mention of crafters building their own crafting stations, so processors may function as the construction experts for both types of stations.

 Death Drop Rates

 As stated, numerous times, upon death you will drop a percentage of your gatherables and your